rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/Salsa.rst

 Directions
 ----------
-1. Pulse onion, cilantro, jalapenos, lime juice, garlic, and salt in food processor until coarsely chopped.
+1. Pulse the onion, cilantro, jalapenos, lime juice, garlic, and salt in the food processor until coarsely chopped.
-2. Add tomatoes and pulse until combined, about three 1-second pulses.
+2. Add the tomatoes and pulse until combined, about three 1-second pulses.
-   Place salsa in fine-mesh strainer and drain briefly.
-Transfer to bowl.
-   Serve.
-(Salsa can be refrigerated in airtight container for 2 days.)
+   Scrape the salsa into a fine-mesh strainer and drain briefly, then transfer to a bowl and serve.
+Keeps in an airtight container in the fridge for 2 days.